sguox002/leetcode/leetcode-all.md

 - monotonic stack, to use decreasing or increasing need ask what element is to stay in the stack.
 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-1130	Minimum Cost Tree From Leaf Values    		67.1%	Medium
+given an array of integer, consider all binary tree: the leaf nodes are the array elements in order, the inner nodes is the product of left and right max leaf value. return the smallest sum of non-leaf nodes.
+[6,2,4] we first combine 2 and 4, which get a sum of 32.
+- a number can only combine its nieghboring, cannot cross!
+- sorted order will be simple.
+Once we are clear about that, we can use greedy approach. every leaf shall be combined with its left or right.
+For each element it shall combine to the next larger number to get rid of itself.
+So the problem is equivalent to find next larger integer in its left or right.
+And this can be solved using stack.
+->>

 <<-84	Largest Rectangle in Histogram    		36.0%	Hard
 find the largest rectange